-- The array is aligned in one of the direction of the mesh (direction 1 or 2) - The array has N identical elements equally distributed - Each element may consist of a unique point or have some width along the array alignment
+- I=3 \rightarrow J=1 and K=2 - The array has $N_J \times N_K$ identical elements equally distributed - Each element may consist of a unique grid point or have some widths along directions J and/or K

-The information required from the user to define receivers arrays are the following:
+The information required from the user to define receivers arrays are the following :

-Number of VAR Receivers arrays VAR may be either T11, T22, T12, V1 or V2.
-[Default=0] This value is an integer indicating how many receivers arrays (for variables VAR) are going to be defined in the following lines of the Parameters.ini2D file.
-The definition of one array is given on 3 lines, and has the following structure:
+Number of VAR arrays VAR may be either T11, T22, T33, T12, T23, T31, V1, V2 or V3.
+[De-fault=0] This value is an integer indicating how many emitters arrays (for variables VAR) are going to be defined in the following lines of the Parameters.ini3D file.
+The definition of one array is given on 4 lines, and has the following structure:

+Filename

-Filename Array normal
+Array normal

-$x1_start$ $x2_start$
+x1_start $x2_start$ $x3_start$

-NBElts Pitch Width
+NBElts_J Pitch_J Width_J

+NBElts_K Pitch_K Width_K
-Filename is the name of the .rcv2D file in which the signals will be recorded.
-The file will be written in the simulation directory.

-- Array normal This number, equal to 1 or 2, indicates the direction of the normal to the array.
-1 therefore means that the array is aligned along direction 2, and vice versa. - x1_start expressed in grid coordinates (integer), is the coordinate along direction 1 of the array element with the smallest coordinate. - x2_start expressed in grid coordinates (integer), is the coordinate along direction 2 of the array element with the smallest coordinate. - NBElts Number N of (identical) elements in the array - Pitch expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements) - Width expressed in number of grid steps (integer), is the dimension of each elements.
-The signal recorded for one element with "Width" points corresponds to the sum of the signals measured on each "Width".
-In other words, each element is integrating over its width.
+- filename is the name of the .rcv3D file in which the signals will be recorded.
+The file will be written in the simulation directory. - Array normal This number, equal to 1, 2 or 3, indicates the direction of the normal to the array plane. - x1_start expressed in grid coordinates (integer), is the coordinate along direction 1 of the array element with the smallest coordinate. - x2_start expressed in grid coordinates (integer), is the coordinate along direction 2 of the array element with the smallest coordinate. - x3_start expressed in grid coordinates (integer), is the coordinate along direction 3 of the array element with the smallest coordinate. - NBElts_J Number N_J of (identical) elements along the direction J - NBElts_K Number N_K of (identical) elements along the direction K

+Pitch_J expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements) along the direction J

+- Pitch_K expressed in number of grid steps (integer), is the array pitch (center to center distance between two consecutive elements) along the direction K - Width_J expressed in number of grid steps (integer), is the width of each element along the direction J. - Width_K expressed in number of grid steps (integer), is the width of each element along the direction K. Each element is spread over Width_J×Width_K grid points: the signal recorded on each element corresponds to the sum of the signals measured on each Width_J×Width_K grid points.
+In other words, each element is integrating over its area.